20 min/pound of meat

 While you can find already smoked hams in every market near you, when you smoke it by yourself, it is more delicious and tasty.

 The ham comes as smoked, cured or both.
 You need to pick the best ham type for smoking in order to get the most our of it.

 Fresh Ham vs Cured Ham

-When learning how to smoke a ham, you learn quickly that deciding to smoke a fresh ham as opposed to a cured ham is going to greatly impact the flavor of your meat.
-While cured ham is preserved and made safe to eat through the application of salt, fresh ham is more akin to a roasted or baked piece of pork.
+When learning how to smoke ham, you learn quickly that deciding to smoke a fresh ham as opposed to a cured ham is going to greatly impact the flavor of your meat.
+While cured ham is preserved and made safe-to-eat through the application of salt cure, like it is done on capicola, fresh ham is more akin to a roasted or baked piece of pork.
 As a result, it does not have the distinctively salty flavor most associate with ham.

 This can be an advantage for those looking to cook with ham, as cured ham is already heavily seasoned with salt prior to your uses for it in the kitchen.
 Fresh ham allows you to more easily season the meat to your taste and adjust the flavor as needed, something that is much harder to do with cured ham.